betajaen/apk-cruise/README.md

 * [ ] Amiga Installer

-#### Observations
+## State of the Game

+### Amiga

+* Was able to play the entire game from start to finish with no errors.
+* Some palette errors during cut scene, or switching screens.
-DOS: Game can be played normally.
-Some string errors have been observed.
-Some walkboxes errors have been noticed.
-Palette errors occur in opening cutscene.
+* Some walkboxes errors have been noticed.

-Amiga: Plays opening scene normally.
-Some palette errors occur similar to SDL2.
-Game runs to study.
-Basic input is implemented.
-Game and Input performance is based upon frame-rate thus laggy in complicated scenes.
+* No Music/Audio

+### SDL2

+* Currently does not compile due to differences in API.

 ## Game Differences